lesp/PiconRobotFace/README.md

 - The latest version of Raspbian, downloaded from the [Raspberry Pi Website](https://www.raspberrypi.org/downloads/)
 - A Picon Zero board from 4tronix
 - A McRoboFace board from 4tronix
+- An HC-SR04 Ultraonic Sensor
 - 2 x Micro gear metal motors
 - A Chassis of your choosing.
 - A power supply with enough power for the Pi, Motors and McRoboFace
+- A handful of jumper wires (Female to Female)
 - An Internet connection to complete the software installation

 ## Hardware Installtion